BES2016Workshop/guidebook/_posts/2019-05-08-reproducible-guidelines-BES.md

 ---
 layout: page
 title:  Reproducible guidelines
-subtitle: British Ecological Society: Some background 2016 +
+subtitle: British Ecological Society: Some background 2016+
 ---

+These are the giudelines from the BES.
+Forked from a 2016 repository.
+The published guidelines are [here]().

 # Report writing reproducible reports

 Since the development of R and RStudio (and a magnitude of other IT changes) there are now tools for working with issues to do with [reproducibility](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970).
-Leading ecological journals have also identified this as an key issue in many conservation and enviromental issues (*cite*)
+Leading ecological journals have also identified this as an key issue in many conservation and enviromental issues (*cite*).

-# Key References

 ## What's a reproducible report?